aws-samples/aws-security-odyssey/OdysseyTemplate/README.md

-# Example Security Odyssey [Replace with your title]
+# Sample Security Odyssey [Replace with your title]

 This directory should be used as a basic template for building new content.